 - Dining options nearby: You have so many options!
 The historic taverns are a fun way to bring history into your meal.
 There are also a couple of grab and go dining options in Colonial Williamsburg (seasonal).
 Near the Visitor Center is Huzzah’s, a fun family-friendly restaurant, along with a cafe in the visitor center itself.
 There’s also a cafe at the art museum.
 Merchant’s Square has many restaurants, including my favorites The Cheese Shop and Dog Street Pub.
 Don’t miss Wythe’s Candy Shop!
 Outside of the colonial area, there are two amazing BBQ options, the award-winning Pierce’s Pitt BBQ and Old City Barbeque, and a quaint Virginia-themed restaurant, the Old Chickahominy House.

 - Hotel options: Think of the hotels like those at Disney – you can stay on property with enhanced access or off property.
-On property, Colonial Williamsburg has several hotels, including some rooms in historic houses!
+On property, Colonial Williamsburg has several hotels, including some rooms in historic houses (see pictures below – best for older kids)!
 For other options, see the Williamsburg Visitor site here.
 If you plan to be in the Historic Triangle for several days with your family, I recommend making the Kingsmill Resort your home base.
 You can stay in a 1-3 bedroom condo, and it is centrally located for all of the tourist destinations.
 There is also a Great Wolf Lodge in Williamsburg that is popular with families.

 - Nearby attractions: Yorktown, Jamestown, Busch Gardens, Go Ape!
 Treetop Adventure, the amazing Kidsburg playground, Ripley’s Believe It or Not Museum, Virginia Living Museum, and The Mariners’ Museum